Planning your Boston Fall activities? See how to enjoy Boston in the Fall in these 6 neighborhoods.

-For me, experiencing Fall foliage in Boston is like viewing your favorite photos in a scrapbook.
-That’s where it should be.. it’s just so pretty!
+For me, experiencing Boston in the Fall and its fall foliage is like viewing your favorite photos in a scrapbook.
+That’s where it should be… it’s just so pretty!

-Boston spoke to the young person in me who sought adventure and excitement but who also craved history and a charming landscape… It was a very different feel from the city I spent a lot of time in, NYC, which was very shiny, modern, new, and constantly updating itself to meet the latest trend.
+Boston spoke to the young person in me who sought adventure and excitement but who also craved history and a charming landscape… It was a very different feel from the city I spent a lot of time in, New York City, which was very shiny, modern, new, and constantly updating itself to meet the latest trend.

-Just a warning, a lot of my favorite ways to celebrate Fall and a lot of the Boston adventures I talk about happen to involve food.
+Just a warning, a lot of my favorite ways to celebrate Fall in Boston involves food.

 A lot of the restaurants I’ve listed below offer seasonal menus.
 You’re sure to find some good grub that matches your appetite for Fall foliage!